agoda-com/standards-c-sharp/docs/async/when-any-all.md

 ## Use `await Task.WhenAny/All` instead of `Task.WaitAny/All`

 To wait for tasks to finish, use `await Task.WhenAll/Any` instead of `Task.WaitAll/Any` or `Task.Result`.
-The latter block the thread while the tasks complete, defeating the purpose of using async.
+The latter blocks the thread while the tasks complete, defeating the purpose of using async.

 #### Don't
 ```c#